amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-04-16-365days-self-love.md

 For an entire year, I let the answers to this question be the guiding factor in my life, no matter how significant of a crossroads I was at.
 I asked it when making decisions like what to eat, but also bigger decisions, like where to direct my productive focus.

 The answers to this question usually come easily.
 It’s putting the answers into action that is the challenging part.
 It meant prioritizing my happiness in the present moment over all else in my life, even the expectations of others.
-During the challenge yourself might mean changing the dynamics of relationships in your life, or letting go of some relationships entirely.
+If you do the challenge yourself, it might mean changing the dynamics of your relationships, or letting go of some relationships entirely.
 It certainly did for me.

 ### Results